Barred grass snake: Defence

-In defence they can produce a garlic-smelling fluid from the anal glands, and feign death (thanatosis) by becoming completely limp when they may also secrete blood (autohaemorrhage) from the mouth and nose.
-They may also perform an aggressive display in defence, hissing and striking without opening the mouth.
+In defence they can produce a garlic-smelling fluid from their anal glands and feign death (thanatosis) by becoming completely limp when they may also secrete blood (autohaemorrhage) from the mouth and nose.
+They may also perform an aggressive display in defence, hissing and striking without opening their mouths.
 They rarely bite in defence.
 When caught they often regurgitate the contents of their stomachs.

-Barred grass snakes display a rare defensive behavior involving raising the front of the body and flattening the head and neck so that it resembles a cobra's hood, although the geographic ranges of grass snakes and of cobras overlap very little.
-However, the fossil record shows that the extinct European cobra Naja romani occurs in Miocene-aged strata of France, Germany, Austria, Romania, and Ukraine and thus overlapped with Natrix species including the extinct Natrix longivertebrata, suggesting that the grass snake's behavioral mimicry of cobras is a fossil behavior, although it may protect against predatory birds which migrate to Africa for the winter and encounter cobras there.
+Barred grass snakes display a rare defensive behaviour involving raising the front of their bodies and flattening their heads and necks so that they resemble cobra's hoods.
+However, the geographic ranges of grass snakes and of cobras overlap very little.
+However, the fossil record shows that the extinct European cobra Naja romani occurs in Miocene-aged strata in France, Germany, Austria, Romania, and Ukraine, and thus overlapped with Natrix species including the extinct Natrix longivertebrata.
+This suggests that the grass snake's behavioural mimicry of cobras is a fossil behaviour, although it may also protect against predatory birds that migrate to Africa for the winter and encounter cobras there.
 However, such behaviour is not reported for the species in Britain.

-Another form of defensive mimicry that barred grass snakes demonstrate is the triangulation of their head.
-Typically, venomous snakes have more triangular heads while nonvenomous snakes’ heads tend to be more rounded.
-However, barred grass snakes have the ability to triangulate their heads in defense to trick potential predators into believing they are venomous and could fight back.
-This technique works because the grass snake shares a range with several species of venomous snakes, including Vipera aspis and Vipera berus.
+Another form of defensive mimicry demonstrated by barred grass snakes is the triangular shape of their heads.
+Venomous snakes typically have more triangular heads, whereas the heads of nonvenomous snakes tend to be more rounded.
+However, barred grass snakes can triangulate their heads as a defence mechanism, tricking potential predators into believing that they are venomous and capable of fighting back.
+This technique is effective because the grass snake shares its habitat with several species of venomous snake, including Vipera aspis and Vipera berus.

 Protection and threats

 The species has various predator species, including corvids, storks, owls, raptors, common pheasant, foxes, and domestic cat.

-In Great Britain, they are protected under the Wildlife and Countryside Act 1981 and cannot be killed, harmed, taken from the wild, kept in captivity or traded without a licence.
+In Great Britain, they are protected under the Wildlife and Countryside Act 1981.
+It is illegal to kill, harm, take from the wild, keep in captivity or trade them without a valid licence.

-In 2007 (before reclassification), the grass snake was included on the updated UK Biodiversity Action Plan as a species in need of conservation and greater protection.
+Before its reclassification in 2007, the grass snake was included on the updated UK Biodiversity Action Plan as a species in need of conservation and greater protection.